felipecrs/dev-ubuntu/README.md

 Ephemeral development environments such as Gitpod and GitHub Codespaces has never been so popular, and that is another reason why not to use a heavy VM.

 The latest version of this box will still be available in Vagrant Cloud to download, but no more versions will be published, including the periodic builds.
+Older versions were deleted to due to space saving.

 # **Dev Ubuntu** <!-- omit in toc -->